-DWF supports the principles of Human Rights set out in the Universal Declaration of Human Rights, the International Labour Organisation (ILO) core labour standards.
+DWF supports the principles of Human Rights set out in the Universal Declaration of Human Rights ("the Declaration"), the International Labour Organisation (ILO) core labour standards.

 Our ESG & Sustainability strategy is central to how we operate and ensure we are a responsible business.
-Our approach and how we manage risks in relation to; human rights, human trafficking, child and forced labour is overseen by our Executive Board with day-to-day management led by our Global Head of ESG & Sustainability and is supported by our ESG Leadership Group, a multi-disciplinary group who has responsibility for our sustainability agenda and reports to the Executive Board quarterly.
+Our approach and how we manage risks in relation to; human rights, human trafficking, child and forced labour is overseen by our Executive Board

 We continue to make public commitments and disclose our approach to human rights, human trafficking, child and forced labour.
-We do this by reporting in line with the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), World Economic Forum Metrics, UN Global Compact Communication on Progress and BITC Responsible Business Tracker.
+We do this by reporting in line with the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), World Economic Forum Metrics, and UN Global Compact Communication on Progress er.
 Furthermore, we have been accredited 'Silver' by EcoVadis.